 - For the middle of the road users, an Android is the best choice.
 You will still have a wide selection of apps to choose from.
 But, the Easy Mode will help seniors use the phone more easily than an iPhone.
 It also reduces the chance of the user accidentally messing something up.

-- If you want the simplest smartphone for seniors to use, then the Jitterbug Smart wins by a mile.
+- If you want the simplest mobile phone for seniors to use, then the Jitterbug Smart wins by a mile.
 Of course, it is specially designed just for seniors and the elderly.

 Whether you are shopping for yourself or your favorite grandparent, remember that there is a smartphone for every lifestyle need and every budget.
 Don’t be scared to try out different options or ask around for suggestions.